webix-hub/docs/data/desktop/tabview.md

 Note that switching between views is enabled automatically via a [tabbar](desktop/tabbar.md) control.
 For more customization, use a [multiview](desktop/multiview.md) component and choose the needed switching method.
 }}

-##Working with Tabview
+##Working with TabvieTabVieww

-The hybrid nature of a tabview allows configuring each of its parts separately:
+The hybrid nature of a TabView allows configuring each of its parts separately:

 - through the same-name object properties in the initial configuration: